etrago.cluster package

 pd.DataFrame

-etrago.cluster.snapshot.update_data_frames(network, cluster_weights, dates, hours, timeseries, segmentation)[source]
+etrago.cluster.temporal.update_data_frames(network, cluster_weights, dates, hours, timeseries, segmentation)[source]

 Updates the snapshots, snapshot weightings and the dataframes based on the original data in the network and the medoids created by clustering these original data.